-- 1. PRESERVE THE EXISTING HISTORIC CHARACTER and distinct appeal of the streetscapes and significant structures found within the Historic Districts. - 2.
+- 1. PRESERVE THE EXISTING HISTORIC CHARACTER and distinct appeal of the streetscapes and significant structures found within the Historic Districts of properties listed in the Dayton Register of Local Historic Places. - 2.
 FURTHER BUILD UPON THE STRONG HISTORIC FEATURES of these streetscapes and significant structures. - 3.
-ENHANCE THE VISUAL UNITY of the Historic Districts by encouraging coherence in design, without resorting to artificial "themes" and an artificial sense of history. - 4.
+ENHANCE THE VISUAL UNITY of the Historic Districts by encouraging coherence indesign, without resorting to artificial "themes" and an artificial sense of history. - 4.
 PRESENT AFFORDABLE, ACHIEVABLE METHODS for the rehabilitation or alteration of existing structures in accordance with the design guidelines. - 5.
 PRESENT AFFORDABLE METHODS to ensure that new construction is compatible with historic surroundings, particularly in terms of scale and mass.